Erodotos/Hyperledger-Fabric-Network/README.md

 $ wget https://dl.google.com/go/go1.13.8.linux-amd64.tar.gz
 $ sudo tar -xvf go1.13.8.linux-amd64.tar.gz
 $ sudo mv go /usr/local
 ```

-Now you need to setup Go language environment variables for your project.
+Now you need to setup Go language environment variables.
 Commonly you need to set 3 environment variables as GOROOT, GOPATH and PATH. **GOROOT** is the location where Go package is installed on your system. **GOPATH** is the location of your work directory. **PATH** variable is used to access go binary system wide.

 ```
 $ export GOROOT=/usr/local/go